FOREX-Dollar subdued as market awaits Fed rate message

 British Prime Minister Theresa May won parliamentary backing

-on Monday to begin the process of leaving the European Union, as
+on Monday to begin the process of leaving the EU and start two

+years of talks that will shape the future of Britain and Europe,

 The Dutch vote, taking place amid a diplomatic row between